Ragepanda/bit-cafe/README.md

-# Bitcoinsama - The hub for your crypto needs
+# Bitcoinsama

 Bitcoinsama is a responsive and mobile friendly React/Node/MySQL/Express application that displays market information about the top 20 cryptocurrencies in circulation, financial charts for them, aggregated news for each individual currency and a conversion calculator.

 ***